-Character Design is very, very hard.
+Character Design is a very, very hard subject to draw.

 So if you want to have the upper hand at the start, or even if you want to improve your current character designs, here are a few character design mistakes you should avoid.